 The YBITS #2 contract will demolish the detour viaduct after all traffic is shifted to the new bridge and will construct a new eastbound on-ramp to the bridge in its place.
-The contract also includes the cantilever truss demolition, eastbound on ramp and bike path construction.
+The contract also includes the cantilever truss demolition, eastbound on ramp and pedestrian/bike path construction.
 The contract was awarded to California Engineering Contractors Inc/Silverado Contractors Inc. Joint Venture on November 28, 2012.
-Initial startup activities are planned to begin in March 2013 with actual dismantling to start in September 2013, after the new Bay Bridge opening.
+Initial startup activities and submittals began in March 2013, with actual dismantling to start after the planned seismic safety opening of the new bridge.